 Revoking – Punishing Cheaters

 There is one last detail that we need to cover.
-It is a special clause that only exists because when we open a channel with a peer, we’re likely to do multiple transactions throughout that channel’s existence and just keep constantly updating the channel balance instead of publishing the HTLC on-chain after the first payment.
+It is a special clause that only exists because when we open a channel with a peer, it’s best to do multiple transactions throughout that channel’s existence and keep constantly updating the channel balance instead of publishing the HTLC on-chain after the first payment.

 We could write a clause in our contract:

-“If Bob tries to steal from me, I have 24 hours to prove that he is cheating by publishing an old channel state.
-If I can prove that, I can have all the money we committed to our channel just for me”
+“If Bob tries to steal from me, I have 24 hours to prove that he is cheating.
+If I can prove this, I can have all the money we committed to our channel just for me”

 Here is what this clause looks like when translated into the Bitcoin Script language: